 My train ride to Bucheon ended up being longer than I excepted but it was very pleasant.
 The further away we got from Seoul, the more people seemed relaxed and open, it was nice seeing warm smile on the faces of these curious locals.
 Once in Bucheon, I managed to meet up with my friends.
 We didn’t do much but it was great spending time with them while catching glimpses of the city.
 Before long, it was time for me to head back to Seoul.
 Despite my love for Seoul, I admit that Bucheon left a big impression on me.
 I will definitely be staying there next time I visit the Seoul area.

 My last day in Seoul was packed with fun.
 After checking out of my apartment, I went to my friend Candace’s place to drop off my luggage before heading to meet Michelle.
 Getting to our meeting spot was a bit of a struggle because I had to transfer trains a few times but we managed to find each other.
 The Seoul Jazz Festival was an unforgettable experience.
 I’ve always wanted to attend an indie” concert in Korea and I’m overjoyed that I finally got to do it.
 I watched performances by artists such as Zion T, John Park, 10CM, Roy Kim, and Nell (my ultimate favorite Korean band).
 Despite feeling extremely tired, I managed to “wild out” during Nell’s performance.
 I am sure some people raised their eyebrows at the sight of my craziness but I didn’t care one bit because I was having the time of my life!
-Once the festival concluded, Michelle and I parted ways promising to see each other in the US (North Carolina) next time she would come visit her family.
+Once the festival concluded, Michelle and I parted ways promising to see each other in the US (Raleigh, North Carolina) next time she would come visit her family.
 I went back to Candace’s place to get my stuff before catching a taxi to the airport.
-As I waited for my flight back to Tokyo, I started to look back on my trip, wondering when I will be back to discover more of Seoul and the rest of Korea.
+As I waited for my flight back to Tokyo, I wondered when I will be back in Seoul to discover more of the city and to explore other Korean cities.
 Before I could finish the rest of my thought, I felt a tingling sensation in nose… ah ah-choo!
-Thus started my miserable love affair with a cold that persisted until the end of my trip.
+Thus started my miserable love affair with a cold that persisted until my return to the US.